 Eating and drinking are not permitted in classrooms unless there is an approved accommodation.
 Individuals should eat or drink in food service areas or outdoors.
-Face coverings are required to be properly worn indoors at all times.

 Faculty are encouraged to review the COVID-19 Safety Procedures Enforcement page for detailed information on the student conduct process and recommended best practices for handling non-compliance in the classroom.